DA in Marriage and Family Therapy Studies

-To equip church leaders and mental health practitioners through studies in marriage and family systems theory, theological issues and psychology to create positive change in families, individuals and church communities.
+The DA in Marriage and Family Therapy Studies degree equips church leaders and mental health practitioners through studies in marriage and family systems theory, theological issues, and psychology to create positive change in families, individuals and church communities.